opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 * * iii. @ref cv::CALIB_FIX_K5, @ref cv::CALIB_FIX_K6 - it zeroes out the fifth and sixth parameter, so in total 4 parameters are returned.
 * b.
 Output of intrinsic calibration is also rotation, translation vectors (transform of pattern points to camera frame), and errors per frame.
 * * i.
 For each frame, the index of the camera with the lowest error among all cameras is saved.
-2. Otherwise, if intrinsics are known, then the proposed algorithm runs perspective-n-point estimation @ref cv::solvePnP) to estimate rotation / translation vectors, and reprojection error for each frame.
+2. Otherwise, if intrinsics are known, then the proposed algorithm runs perspective-n-point estimation (@ref cv::solvePnP) to estimate rotation and translation vectors, and reprojection error for each frame.
 3. Assume that cameras can be represented as nodes of a connected graph.
 An edge between two cameras is created if there is any image overlap over all frames.
 If the graph does not connect all cameras (i.e., exists a camera that has no overlap with other cameras) then calibration is not possible.
 Otherwise, the next step consists of finding the [maximum spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree) (MST) of this graph.
 The MST captures all best pairwise camera connections.
 The weight of edges across all frames is a weighted combination of multiple factors:
 * a.
 The main contribution is a number of pattern points detected in both images (cameras).
 * b.
 Ratio of area of convex hull of projected points in the image to the image resolution.